 Recommended Reading: How to Choose Your Next Tripod

-The tripod doesn’t need to be the most expensive and high-quality version currently available but I recommend that you invest in one that’s somewhat solid.
-It might be tempting to get the cheapest option from your local photography store but these tend to easily break.
+The tripod doesn’t need to be the most expensive and high-quality version currently available, but I recommend that you invest in one that’s sturdy.
+It might be tempting to get the cheapest option from your local photography store, but these tend to break easily.
 Especially when used outdoors.

-A sturdy tripod should be something you have even if you’re not interested in Long Exposure Photography.
-It’s a useful tool that makes it possible to achieve several techniques you wouldn’t have otherwise.
+A sturdy tripod is a must, even if you’re not interested in Long Exposure Photography.
+It’s a valuable tool that allows you to achieve several techniques you wouldn’t have otherwise.

 A remote shutter release comes in handy when you’re using Bulb Mode.
-It’s not essential when photographing with exposure times under 30 seconds but I recommend to always use a remote shutter release or the camera’s delayed shutter function.
+It’s not essential when photographing with exposure times under 30 seconds, but I recommend always using a remote shutter release or the camera’s delayed shutter function.
 This is an important step in reducing unwanted camera vibrations.

 There are two main reasons why a remote shutter release is ideal for Long Exposure Photography: